aboutcode-org/scancode-toolkit/src/packagedcode/README.rst

 overall asserted MIT license of the package.
 The same could be done with test scripts/code, or documentation code (such as doxygen-generated docs)

-> Licenses from transitive dependencies are not taking into account.
+> Licenses from transitive dependencies are not taken into account.

 If the transitive dependencies have been resolved and their code is present in the codebase, then they would be caught by a static ScanCode scan and eventually scanned